-It is far too easy to make a mistake once something becomes routine and you afford it less attention.
-Driving is such a repetitive aspect of our lives that we often forget that we’re controlling three-thousand pound hunks of metal moving at high velocities that can cause tremendous harm – both to person and property – in but an instant.
-We are prone to operate our vehicles with less care than is deserved and attention than is warranted.
-This is why even the best drivers will make mistakes and sometimes those mistakes may result in a serious traffic offense.
+It is far too easy to make a mistake once something becomes routine, and you afford it less attention.
+Driving is such a repetitive aspect of our lives that we often forget that we’re controlling three-thousand-pound hunks of metal moving at high velocities which can cause tremendous harm – both to person and property – in but an instant.
+We are prone to operating our vehicles with less care and attention than is necessary.
+This is why even the best drivers will make mistakes, and sometimes those mistakes may result in a serious traffic offense.

 Careless Driving is among the most common non-speeding traffic violations to be heard in Philadelphia courts.
 However, common does not equate to inconsequential.
 The fines, points on your license, and possible suspension of your license are consequences you can ill-afford.
 The Law Offices of Greg Prosmushkin, P.C. will work to secure the best results possible in your case, doing everything we can to protect your rights and your license.

 Careless driving is defined by 75 Pa.
 Cons.
 Stat.
 Section 3714(a) as driving a vehicle in careless disregard for the safety of persons or property.

 The prosecution will have to prove their case, namely that your actions, or lack thereof, amounted to “driving…in careless disregard…” Your attorney will be tasked with challenging the prosecution’s assertion of this element in order to prevent them from making their case.

 - Failing to keep a safe distance from other vehicles

 - Causing an accident